 It’s a shame that OTR Mobile had to end up this way for us.
 I had enthusiastically referred my readers and rural friends to them for nearly two years.
 Rural and nomad friends need access to reliable internet as much as anyone else and it’s a shame it has to be so hard to get it.
 It’s critical to our current way of life.

 - Streaming shows, music, and podcasts

 My husband and I both run blogs (I with this blog and my husband with his music business).
 With that, we’re not only writing, but uploading lots of pictures, doing online photo editing, creating and scheduling posts on social media, and even creating and uploading videos to YouTube.
 My husband does that for music more than I have for this blog, though who knows!
 I may get over my fear of YouTube yet.
-In all cases, our current internet service has more than handled the load.
+In all cases, both LTE services we’ve used have more than handled the load.

 Running this blog enabled me to quit my job to stay home with my kiddo, homeschool, and build this homestead.
 If starting a blog is something you’ve been interested in or want to know more about it, learn more here.

 Most of our activities are hands-on and activity-based, but there are times where we use the computer for homeschooling.
 Many times, my son gets to use programs like ABCMouse or Teach Your Monster to Read to work and learn while I’m working on the blog.
 We also sometimes watch documentaries together on Netflix.
 Currently, he LOVES anything having to do with space science and we love finding documentaries that feed his interests in our downtime.
 He also watches his fair share of LEGO cartoons, but hey…we can’t all be perfect.